badsyntax/server-tools/rescue/README.md

 Run: `cfdisk /dev/sda`

-Scroll down to the Free Space, Create new partition, use all the space, write changes and exit.
+Scroll down to the Free Space, Create new primary partition, use all the space, write changes and exit.

 Repeat for the other disk:

 Run: `cfdisk /dev/sdb`

-Scroll down to the Free Space, Create new partition, use all the space, write changes and exit.
+Scroll down to the Free Space, Create new primary partition, use all the space, write changes and exit.

 **Now reboot the machine.**